justyna124/SemanticHTMLPortfolioProject/README.md

 Welcome to the Semantic HTML Portfolio Project!
 For this project, we'll be converting a portfolio created using basic HTML tags (`div`, `span`, etc) to use HTML 5's more semantic tags.

-Please follow the instructions below to complete the project.
+Plea1se follow the instructions below to complete the project.
 Be sure to run tests to make sure your tests are passing before submitting your code.

 ## What You'll Build